nerzh/everscale-client-ruby/README.md

     #   #     # Encoder uses the provided try index to calculate messageexpiration time.
     #   #     # Expiration timeouts will grow with every retry.
     #   #     # Default value is 0.
+    # address: String&lt;Optional&gt; -     #     # Destination address of the message    #     # Since ABI version 2.3 destination address of external inbound message is used in messagebody signature calculation.
+Should be provided when signed external inbound message body iscreated.
+Otherwise can be omitted.

     # RESPONSE: ResultOfEncodeMessageBody
     # body: String -     #     # Message body BOC encoded with `base64`.